Hotels

 The beautiful lobby of Hotel Neri in Barcelona

-Set in a charming restored 12th century palace, Hotel Neri is arguably the best way to soak up the atmosphere of Barcelona’s historic Barri Gòtic.
+Hotel Neri is set in a charming restored 12th century palace.
+It is arguably the best way to soak up the atmosphere of Barcelona’s historic Barri Gòtic.
 For genuine period style, it is easily one of Barcelona’s best luxury hotels.
 Read more here.

 El Born